stephencweiss/stephencharlesweiss.com/content/blog/2019-05-03/lodash-groupby-vs-custom-helpers.md

 tags: ['lodash', 'groupBy', 'learning']
 ---

-Yesterday, I wrote about using [Lodash’s `pickBy`](https://www.stephencharlesweiss.com/2019-05-02/objects-undefined-values-and-lodash-pickby-identity/) to solve a problem.
+Yesterday, I wrote about using [Lodash's `pickBy`](https://www.stephencharlesweiss.com/2019-05-02/objects-undefined-values-and-lodash-pickby-identity/) to solve a problem.

-The issue was that that wasn’t the _first_ time Lodash proved helpful.
+The issue was that that wasn't the _first_ time Lodash proved helpful.
 My first taste of reinventing the wheel instead of thinking first that Lodash might have an answer came a few weeks before when I was trying to massage an object into a very different shape.

 The rationale was that with a little preprocessing, I could save time later with more a more appropriate lookup.